AshFrancis/zkvote/VK_ROTATION.md

 ## Backfilling Legacy Deployments
 - If migrating an existing deployment without versioned VK history, set the current VK once with `set_vk` to initialize `VkVersion` and `VkByVersion`.
 Existing proposals must then be re-created; legacy proposals without a stored versioned VK are not supported by this build.
+- Dry-run on a snapshot of production state (roots/proposals/members) before rotating on mainnet; keep prior VK handy for rollback.

 ## Off-chain Consumers
 - Use `vk_version(dao_id)` to display the latest version.